Software From OpenUPM

 You may only access or use these services by agreeing to these terms.
 If openupm adds any additional functionality to these services, you must agree to these terms to use that new functionality, too.
 You show your agreement with openupm on these terms by accessing or using openupm services with or without creating an account.
 The agreement between you and openupm is a legally binding contract (this agreement).

-OpenUPM services is governed by the code of conduct at code of conduct.
+OpenUPM services are governed by the code of conduct at code of conduct.

 # Use of OpenUPM Services